 After finding a job, you should also look into therapy or a support group.
 Even if you don’t think you’ll need it, many crime scene cleaners find the emotional toll worse than the mess.
 Have a therapist’s or support group’s contact information for when you’re ready.

 Are You Ready to Become a Crime Scene Cleaner?

 Once you earn the necessary qualifications, you can officially become a crime scene cleaner.
-If you’re looking for a job, check out our careers page.
+If you’re ready to get started, check out our learn from home online courses.
 We operate in a variety of different states and we hire cleaners who specialize in crime scene and drug lab cleanups, biohazard jobs, and even more.

 Working Time Total Time Cost (With no major repairs) 1 - 24 hours 1-5 days $10-25 per square foot Musty smells, discoloration, paint peeling or cracking, and the telltale black-colored stuff creeping up your wall.
 The dangers that can come with different types of mold...read more